rorosaurus/hidden-konami-js/README.md

 }
 ```

+## Tips

+We assume the .js file is in the same directory as the HTML file.
+You can probably modify the source to change that if necessary.

-I recommend storing information about the input patterns inside the .js files.
+I recommend storing information about the input patterns inside the .js files, so the generator automatically populates this information.
 This is useful so you don't forget your own inputs or which codes go to which secret functions.

-It might also be fun to daisy chain these files together by providing hints for the next secret input pattern - turning your easter eggs into a literal easter egg hunt!
+It might be fun to daisy chain these files together by providing hints for the next secret input pattern - turning your easter eggs into a literal easter egg hunt!

-## "This is not secure"
+## This is not secure
-You are correct.
+Nor is it meant to be.
 Please **do not use this to secure anything actually important**.
 This is just meant to be a simple way to make some dumb secret jokes on your website, which can (mostly) only be discovered or spread by word-of-mouth.
 This does not actually protect anything and, as previously mentioned, can be defeated by a determined adversary.

 ## Thanks